 Take Them to a Show They'll Never Forget

 You just can't live your life in Chicago and not see the Blue Man Group at least once.
 You just can't.
 So, bring grandma and grandpa along for a show they'll never forget and the kids will find totally engaging and a whole lot silly.
-They even have a show on Grandparents Day at 4 p.m., so it’s meant to be.
+They even have a show on Grandparents Day at 4 p.m.

 Have Big Top Fun in the Park

-And, if the treasured elders in your life aren't near enough to celebrate in person, you can still honor them from afar.
+If the treasured elders in your life aren't near enough for a face-to-face, you can still honor them from afar.
 Just a few creative ideas include:

-- Conduct an interview of your grandparent — you'll probably be amazed at what you learn!
+- Conduct an interview of your grandparent — you'll likely be amazed by what you learn!

-- Create and mail a piece of handprint art (because nobody loves those tiny fingers as much as grandparents do!)
+- Create and mail a piece of handprint art (because nobody loves those tiny fingers as much as the grandparents).

-- And, don't forget, simply dropping a card with a handwritten message letting someone know you’re thinking about them always goes a long way
+And, don't forget, simply dropping a thoughtful card in the post with a handwritten message always goes the distance.